Topic

 💡

-Attackers conduct brute force and dictionary attacks.
+Attackers may attempt brute force or dictionary attacks.

 On the other hand, you may be concerned about unauthorized decryption.